MateusAndrade/use-cep-hook/README.md

 };
 ```

-Every time that the argument passed to the hooks get a length of 8, this will trigger a call to the API, changing the `loading` param to `true`.
+Every time that a valid CEP is passed to this hooks, this will cause a side effect that will search for the updated value.

+You can check the full implementation [here](https://github.com/MateusAndrade/use-cep-hook/blob/master/src/hooks/index.tsx)!

 ## TODO:

-- [ ] Port to TS
+- [x] Port to TS
 - [ ] Apply some cool CSS to `example`
 - [ ] Write TESTS!
 - [ ] Deploy example to `surge.sh`!